101zh/eBGPLab/README.md

 ## Purpose

+The purpose of this lab is to setup 3 AS’s and use eBGP to route between the 3 AS’s.
+Students will learn how to redistribute routes between gateway protocols and routing protocols, what address-families are, and how to declare eBGP neighbors.
+Students will also brush up on skills needed to setup networks with routing protocols, including advertising interfaces, subnetting, and debugging.
+Additionally, Students may learn how to configure routing protocols they have not used before for their separate AS’s.

 ## Background

 This is section is background info on key concept/parts of the configuration.
 It is directed an audience that knows some networking, but their knowledge is limited.